Serbian quick-firing field artillery

 Influenced by Bulgarian choice, at first Serbs asked for P.R.1 model; however, they also asked what Schneider could offer as alternative.
 At the end, they considered P.D.1 (most expensive), P.D.2 (golden middle) and P.R.1 (cheapest) alternatives.
 In 1904 a Schneider field battery, without ammunition, cost 251.000 (model P.D.
 2) or 246.000 (model P.R.1) dinars (1 dinar = 1 franc), whilst, according to the Austro-Hungarian reports, price for Skoda field battery, without ammo, was 220.000 dinars.
 Skoda was in crisis and ready for concessions, just to get orders and ovecome this crisis.

 On 8 April 1905 new offers were opened : Saint Chamond asked for field battery, including ammunition, 380.000 dinars; Schneider for its two models, 385.000 dinars or 380.000 dinars; Krupp 385.000 dinars.
 For mountain artillery St. Chamond and Schneider asked 254.000 dinars and Krupp 255.000 dinars.
-St. Chamond gave 24 month delivery period (first deliveries would be 8 months after signing the contract), Schneider 18 months (first delivery after 8 months) and Krupp 18 months (first deliveries after 11 months).
+St. Chamond gave 24 month delivery period (first delivery 8 months after signing the contract), Schneider 18 months (first delivery after 8 months) and Krupp 18 months (first deliveries after 11 months).
 At that time Serbs asked for 2000 rounds of ammunition.

-For accepting Schneider offer voted the Ministry of War, gen. Radomir Putnik and 8 members of committee, 3 voted for St. Chamond guns and one voted neutral.
+For accepting Schneider offer voted the Ministry of War, gen. Radomir Putnik and eight members of committee, three voted for St. Chamond guns and one abstained.
 This vote was made after the review of offers.
 Since loan offered to Serbia in March 1905 implied purchase of French artillery, Krupp’s offer was probably not taken into consideration.
 The loan was offered from consortium made of French (40%), German (30%) and Austrian (30%) banks, so each country expected Serbian orders at the same level (for military and railway material).
 However, Germans made demand that Serbia have to order artillery ammunition from Krupp, but faced with Serbian stiff resistance, they changed their mind to other small ultimatum: 5 millions of artillery deal (about 25%) must go to Krupp (who will share that part with Skoda, according to later agreement).
 Serbia accepted the clause and planned to buy artillery wagons from Krupp/Skoda.
 However, the government which made arrangements (Radical party, President Minister Nikola Pašić) had fallen at the end of May, so nothing came of this deal.

 It seams that mountain gun issue was treated as secondary one (only 9 batteries, compared to 47 field ones) and no tests were asked for them.
 However, requests placed to French companies indirectly suggest that they introduced suitable mountain gun types during 1904.